Early Music Vancouver – 2019 Vancouver Bach Festival

 Further highlights include the return of audience favourite soprano Amanda Forsythe with Pacific MusicWorks, in a performance of Handel’s early cantatas, as well as sopranos Suzie LeBlanc and Dorothee Mields’ dramatic interpretations of female composer Barbara Strozzi’s 17th century musings on love and loss.
 This year, the Vancouver Bach Festival also boasts a record number of partnerships with organizations including the Vancouver Chopin Society, the Pacific Baroque Orchestra (PBO), Pacific MusicWorks, and the Vancouver Bach Choir.

 J.S.
 Bach (1685 – 1750) is regarded as one of the greatest composers in Western musical history.
 His legacy includes some of the most beautiful and well-crafted music ever written.
-Almost three centuries after Bach’s passing, his vast catalogue of works are still revered, studied, and reinterpreted by music lovers across the globe and across many musical traditions.
-His name is now synonymous with great music —period.
-It is in this capacity that his name serves as focus for our festival.
-We can think of no better advocate.
+Almost three centuries after Bach’s passing, his vast catalogue of works is still revered, studied, and reinterpreted by music lovers across the globe.
+More than any other classical composer, he has almost universal recognition and appeal across all musical genres.
+Bach is the perfect ambassador in the broader musical community for all classical music in that he represents the pinnacle of music that came before him, and is an undeniable inspiration for all composers who followed.

 The Vancouver Bach Festival 2019 programme includes: